shathalshehri/emblem/README.md

 #  emblem
-An emblem built with AdobeXD
+An emblem built with AdobeXD used for a college course project